Are you wondering how ethical Starling Bank is? Good, because you’ve landed in the right place to find out.

 Keeping the fossil fuel industry flooded with cash, financing weapons deals and funding businesses who exploit animals are just a few of the unethical actions the traditional high street banks – Barclays, HSBC, NatWest – tend to be involved with.
 Not good for society or the environment.

-On the other hand, an ethical bank will be fully transparent about its investments, as well as how much tax is pays.
-It should also care about the environment, have policies in place to reduce carbon emissions, have a positive environmental impact, treat its workers well and with fairness.
+On the other hand, the most ethical banks are fully transparent about investments, as well as how much tax they pay.
+Good eco banks should also care about the environment, have policies in place to reduce carbon emissions, have a positive environmental impact, treat its workers well and with fairness.

 What is Starling Bank?

 Starling is a British bank founded in 2014 by Anne Boden.
 This made it the first UK bank ever to be founded by a woman.
 Boden is the former Chief Operating Officer of Allied Irish Banks.

 Unlike your traditional high street banks, Starling is a purely app-based bank with no physical branches.
 However, it still offers the type of accounts you’d expect from a bank – personal, business, joint, children’s and teens accounts.

 Although branchless to the customer, Starling has four offices: headquarters in London, as well as spots in Southampton, Cardiff and Dublin.

 Apparently, it’s name comes from the Starling bird – social, adaptable and friendly, which gain new territory by removing the old guard.

 Starling are a privately owned, independent bank.
 They are not part of a banking group and don’t have any large hedge fund stakes behind them.